avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 xxx note that wine.lda$svd should be the "ratio of between- and within-group standard deviations", but this doesn't seem to be the square root of separation

+% xxx Write down the separation and percentage separation achieved by each discriminant function.

 A Stacked Histogram of the LDA Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^